apigee-sme-academy-internal/qwiklabs-hybrid-player/README.md

 [ ] 'harden' the script

-[ ] next step: deploy the ping proxy
+[x] next step: deploy the ping proxy

+[ ] repl env-create to ahr

+[ ] probes for runtime and trace readiness

+[ ] fix envsubst 0b file creation

+[ ] for some vars like REGION, ZONE, make defaults if not defined

 ## Install Runtime